Alien-AV/gangster-game/game-design.md

 ### MVP Scope (this iteration)

-- Keep the existing UI working, and layer a prototype board:
+- Table-first UI with no separate action panel:
-  - Render a Cards area with gangster cards.
+  - Render gangster cards and discovered interactive targets directly on the table.
-  - Render an Actions area with blocks for: Extort, Recruit Enforcer, Buy Business, Build Illicit, Launder, Raid, Intimidate, Promotional Campaign, Donate Soup, Vigilante Patrol.
-  - Implement drag-and-drop triggers to call the same underlying effects already present in game logic with stat-modified durations.
+  - Implement drag-and-drop to trigger actions with stat-modified durations.
-  - Show progress bars on action blocks while a gangster is working; lock the gangster until completion.
+  - Show progress bars anchored to the target card while a gangster is working; lock the gangster until completion.

 ### Persistence